How to Use Tampons Safely

 Words from ONDRwear about our Period Underwear

 When used appropriately, tampons are a safe, clean, and effective way to manage your periods.
-While you have many other alternatives, tampons have advantages over pads.
+While you have many other alternatives, tampons can have advantages over pads.
 It makes you feel comfortable and confident all day long while swimming, playing sports, or doing anything else.
 To prevent leaks through a tampon or pad, try our leakproof underwear!